-19 For other relevant provisions about selling fisheries resources, see section 86 of the Act.
+23 For other relevant provisions about selling fisheries resources, see section 86 of the Act.

-20 For other relevant provisions about buying fisheries resources, see section 86 of the Act.
+24 For other relevant provisions about buying fisheries resources, see section 86 of the Act.

-(6) A person may release aquaculture fisheries resources into Queensland waters only if the person holds an authority allowing the person to release the fisheries resources into the waters.
+(6) A person may release aquaculture fisheries resources into Queensland waters only if-